khulnasoft/integrations-core/process/README.md

 **Note**: After you make configuration changes, make sure you [restart the Agent][4].

-Retrieving some process metrics requires the Datadog collector to either run as the monitored process user or with privileged access.
+Retrieving some process metrics requires the Khulnasoft collector to either run as the monitored process user or with privileged access.
 For the `open_file_descriptors` metric on Unix platforms, there is an additional configuration option.
 Setting `try_sudo` to `true` in your `conf.yaml` file allows the Process check to try using `sudo` to collect the `open_file_descriptors` metric.
 Using this configuration option requires setting the appropriate sudoers rules in `/etc/sudoers`:

 ```shell
 dd-agent ALL=NOPASSWD: /bin/ls /proc/*/fd/